maciejhirsz/logos/book/src/unicode-support.md

 # Unicode support

 By default, logos is unicode aware.
-It accepts input in the form of a rust `&str` that is valid UTF-8 and it compiles its regular expressions to match unicode codepoints.
+It accepts input in the form of a Rust `&str` that is valid UTF-8 and it compiles its regular expressions to match unicode codepoints.
 When it returns spans for tokens, these spans are guaranteed to not split UTF-8 codepoints.
 These behaviors can all be changed,